Movatterモバイル変換

 The conflicts at Narita were a major factor in the decision to buildKansai International Airport inOsaka offshore on reclaimed land, instead of again trying to expropriate land in heavily populated areas.[19]

 Japan's international flag carrier,Japan Airlines, moved its main international hub from Haneda to Narita, andNorthwest andPan American also moved their Asian regional hubs from Haneda to Narita.
-Those two U.S. carriers operate fifth-freedom routes to other Asian countries under bilateral agreement.[20]
+The two U.S. carriers operate fifth-freedom routes to various Asian countries under a bilateral agreement.[20]
 Pan American transferred its Pacific Division, including its Narita hub, toUnited Airlines in February 1986.[21]
 Japanese domestic carrier All Nippon Airways began scheduled international flights from Narita to Guam in 1986.[22]

 Security